 Member, Alliance of Native Seed Keepers

-Desiree Shelley Flores (Monacan), originally from Baltimore, MD, moved to the Roanoke area in 2017.
+Desirée Shelley Flores (Monacan), originally from Baltimore, MD, moved to the Roanoke area in 2017.
 Prior to being a Regional Organizing Manager at Sierra Club, she worked as a climate justice organizer with Mothers Out Front.
 Desiree has a degree in Natural Resource Management from the University of Maryland.
 She has worked in the fields of environmental education, natural resource management, community greening and environmental restoration in Baltimore City.
 Through her work in the non-profit sector and city government, she helped design and implement conservation education and service-learning programs for city schools as well as trained and supported community volunteers with their restoration projects in local city parks.

 Desirée began her leadership in climate, food justice, and cultural revival through her involvement with Urban Indigenous centers in Baltimore and the Alliance of Native SeedKeepers (AoNSK).
 She and her family have been growing and seed-keeping rare heirloom corn and beans that were originally cultivated by Eastern Siouan (Yesá) Indigenous groups.
 After moving to the Roanoke area, Desirée became increasingly concerned with the devastating social and environmental impacts of fossil fuel development in her community, particularly fracked gas pipelines that threatened Indigenous sacred sites in the Southeast.
 This led to her involvement with Indigenous land and water protector movements as well as the Mountain Valley Pipeline resistance.